Effects of Technology on Mental Health

 While technology has opened up links for individuals to readily access information, help, and support, there are significant risks associated with its increased usage.
+With technology becoming more prevalent in children’s lives, it’s important to decide what age kids should get a phone as there can be lasting effects of phone usage at an early age.
 Specifically, screen time and social media use among kids and teens have been linked with an increased prevalence of mental health concerns.
+The effects of technology on children and teens can have an impact on social skills, their development and can be linked to a number of other subsequent factors.
 Research has indicated that internet addiction, particularly among younger demographics such as teenagers, is becoming a widespread issue.
 It has been linked to depression, low self-esteem, and loneliness – symptoms that often lead to diagnosable mental illnesses and worsening issues that were already present.
-The passive use of social media sites (such as Instagram, Twitter, Snapchat, and Facebook) is specifically linked to increased levels of depression.
+The passive use of social media sites (such as Instagram, Twitter, Snapchat, and Facebook) is specifically linked to being a risk factor for increased levels of depression.
 Overall, in terms of the relationship between screen use and both physical and mental health outcomes, there have been several studies that suggest higher levels of screen use in children and adolescents is associated with reduced physical activity, increased risk of depression, and lower well-being.

 While not all mental health concerns among young people can be linked to technology, it is important to recognize the vast amount of children who are impacted by these issues.
 Research finds that 1 in every 5 children between the ages 13-18 have, or will have, a serious mental illness before they reach adulthood.
 Within this group of children:

 - 10% are behavior or conduct disorders